Guy Ritchie's The Covenant: Plot

 Returning to Afghanistan under the alias of Ron Kay, Kinley meets with Parker, a private military contractor, who promises to provide support on the condition that the former locates Ahmed first.
 Kinley meets Ahmed's brother Ali, a Taliban supplier who manages to smuggle Kinley across their territory; in the process, he kills two insurgents after nearly being caught at a road checkpoint, which alerts the Taliban.
 Vokes informs Kinley that the visas have been processed and are with Parker.
 Finally arriving at Ahmed's hideout, Kinley persuades him and his family to accompany him to the U.S. Meanwhile, Parker deduces Kinley's true identity.
 Realizing that the duo is in danger due to their value to the Taliban, he arranges for an AC-130 gunship and an Apache attack helicopter to provide air support.
 Concurrently, the Taliban mount an attack on Kinley, who manages to escape with Ahmed's family to the nearby Darunta Dam.

-Cornered by approaching Taliban units, the duo engage them in a protracted gunfight, which ends when they run out of ammunition.
+Cornered by approaching Taliban units, the duo engages them in a protracted gunfight, which ends when they run out of ammunition.
 However, the AC-130 and Apache helicopters arrive and wipe out the attackers.
-Parker arrives from the other end of the dam with a relief column of anti-Taliban technicals.
+Parker arrives from the other end of the dam with a relief column of anti-Taliban vehicles.
 He tells Kinley he would have supported his mission for free had he known upfront it was him.
 Escorted back to Bagram, the group boards an Airbus A400M leaving Afghanistan.

 The end titles state that in the aftermath of the Taliban's recapture of Afghanistan, over 300 Afghan interpreters affiliated with the U.S. military were murdered by the organization, with thousands more still in hiding.